-The Spider’s Web has gained recognition from the Investigative Film Festival Skopje, the Berlin Around International Film Festival, the Manifesto Film Festival and the XV Cine Pobre Film Festival.
+The tax documentary The Spider’s Web has gained recognition from the Investigative Film Festival Skopje, the Berlin Around International Film Festival, the Manifesto Film Festival and the XV Cine Pobre Film Festival.

 A follow up to the film, “The End of Democracy: The Rise of the Corporate State”, is currently in production.
 For more information, and to support the film, visit: https://www.patreon.com/independentdocumentary